bdavidxyz/zee/README.md

 Each section has many designs, so that can choose the one you prefer.
 For example :

- - Designs of pricing tables : pricingtable0, pricingtable1, pricingtable2, etc
+ - Designs of pricing tables : pricingtable1, pricingtable2, etc
- - Designs of testimonials   : testimonial0, testimonial1, testimonial2, etc
+ - Designs of testimonials   : testimonial1, testimonial2, etc
+ - Designs of navigation bars   : navbar1, navbar2, etc

 For a given design, there are 3 file, for example :
- - _includes/html/zee/pricingtable0.html (HTML is mantory)
+ - _includes/html/zee/navbar1.html (HTML is mantory)
- - _sass/zee/pricingtable0.scss (CSS file may or may not be required)
+ - _sass/zee/navbar1.scss (CSS file may or may not be required)
- - _includes/javascript/zee/pricingtable0.js.html (JS file, may or may not be required)
+ - _includes/javascript/zee/navbar1.js.html (JS file, may or may not be required)

 **⚠️ You must include all needed files (min 1 - max 3) for a given section (see below)⚠️**

 ### How to include a section

-Example with pricingtable0.
+Example with navbar1.

 Inclusion of html : in file **index.html**